reactive-python/reactpy-django/docs/src/reference/decorators.md

         {% include "../../python/auth-required-component-fallback.py" %}
         ```

-??? question "How do I render a simple `reactpy.html` snippet if authentication fails?"
+??? question "How do I render a simple `#!python reactpy.html` snippet if authentication fails?"

-    You can use a `reactpy.html` snippet with the `fallback` argument, as seen below.
+    You can use a `#!python reactpy.html` snippet with the `#!python fallback` argument, as seen below.

     === "components.py"